Fayetteville Policies and Procedures 511.0

 Educational expenses at the University of Arkansas will vary according to a student’s course of study, personal needs and place of residence.
 Tuition rates are approved by the University of Arkansas Board of Trustees (Board of Trustees), per Board Policy 520.4.
 Tuition is reviewed by the Board of Trustees annually at a minimum.
 Student residence status for tuition and fee purposes is addressed in Board Policy 520.8.

 Student progress or general course of action in pursuit of higher education at the University of Arkansas is determined during the application and acceptance process.
-At the conclusion of the application and acceptance process, the progress or general course of action for each student is assigned a category, called a career.
-Progress or general course of action for credit bearing degree programs at the university in descending order of magnitude by the cost of tuition per credit hour are identified under the career categories of Agricultural & Food Law, Law, Graduate, and Undergraduate.
-Progress or general course of action for non-credit bearing, nondegree programs for students with Intellectual Disabilities (ID) made possible through the Higher Education Act of 2008 (HEOA) are identified under the career category of Non-credit Studies.
+At the conclusion of the application and acceptance process, the progress or general course of action for each student will be assigned a category, called a career.
+The career categories at the University of Arkansas in order of magnitude by the cost of tuition per credit hour are, Agricultural & Food Law, Law, Graduate, and Undergraduate.
+Students concurrently enrolled in multiple careers will be assigned one primary career for all tuition billing purposes, called a billing career, based on the order of magnitude listed above.
+The Office of the Registrar is responsible for assigning the appropriate billing career.

 Students pursing an Undergraduate career will also be classified by undergraduate program.
-For rates related to specific undergraduate programs, see the tuition rates approved by the Board of Trustees for the academic period in the chart below.
-Although a student may be concurrently enrolled in multiple undergraduate programs, the Student Information System is programmed to automatically assign each student only one primary undergraduate program for tuition billing purposes based on the highest applicable order of magnitude by the cost of tuition per credit hour.
+The undergraduate programs of Education and Health Professions plan of Nursing and the undergraduate program of Architecture have specific tuition rates, all other undergraduate programs are the Undergraduate tuition rate.
+Similar to career, although a student may be concurrently enrolled in multiple undergraduate programs, the Office of the Registrar will assign each student only one primary undergraduate program for tuition billing purposes based on the order of magnitude by the cost of tuition per credit hour.

 Base tuition is assessed per credit hour of enrollment unless otherwise specified.
-Students enrolled in Fayetteville campus courses, off-campus courses offered at the Rogers location, or any combination of these concurrently with off-campus courses, at locations other than Rogers, and/or online classes are charged base tuition per billing career and program plus non-resident tuition as applicable based on student’s residency status for tuition billing purposes, please see the list of Specific Off-campus exceptions below.
+Students enrolled in Fayetteville campus courses, off-campus courses offered at the Rogers location, the online degree program of Agricultural & Food Law LL.M., or any combination of these concurrently with online classes are charged base tuition per billing career and program plus non-resident tuition as determined by the student’s residency status for tuition billing purposes.
 A survey tool for tuition and fee estimation is available at the Treasurer's Office website.
-Students studying exclusively online or are exclusively taking an off-campus course, at locations other than Rogers, are charged the base tuition rate per billing career and program.
+Students studying exclusively online are charged the base tuition rate per billing career and program.
 Email email@example.com to confirm the costs associated with a specific online course and section.

 Tuition rates approved by the Board of Trustees for the academic period are listed below.